carobs9/carobs9.github.io/_pages/about.md

 Portfolio & Blog
 ------
-See the Portfolio section and Blog Posts archive for selected work and writing.
+This website is currently under construction.
+The Portfolio section, Publications section and Blog Posts archive will soon display selected work and writing.

 CV
 ------
 Full CV available under the CV page with detailed experience, education, skills, and awards.
+Please access a PDF version of my CV [here](/files/Carolina_Branas_RESUME.pdf).